zS1L3NT/web-next-statify/README.md

 Statify is a Spotify listening statistics checking website available [here](https://statify.zectan.com).
 Just sign into your Spotify account and you will be able to see your top tracks, artists and recent tracks.
 Click on a Track, Artist or Album to view more details about it.

+## Motivation

+I love looking at my Spotify statistics.
+I enjoy seeing what track I'm listening to the most across different time periods.
+I used to use [StatsForSpotify](https://statsforspotify.com) to check my listening history on Spotify.
+However, the UI looked terrible and it didn't support progressive web applications, meaning I can install on my phone.

+Building Statify allowed me to view my Spotify listening statistics with a much nicer UI than StatsForSpotify.

 ## Features

 -   Progressive Web Application